scipp/scipp/docs/reference/developer/adr/0011-renaming-of-dimensions-in-transform_coords.rst

   :width: 160
   :alt: split-join with long branch

-All graphs used by :py:func:`scipp.transform_coords` must be directed acyclic in order to ensure that all inputs to a node are available before processing that node.
+All graphs used by :py:func:`scipp.transform_coords` must be directed and acyclic in order to ensure that all inputs to a node are available before processing that node.
 This does, however, allow for undirected cycles.
 An example is given below.